Salary: Zimbabwe

 Prices were price controlled.
 By remunerating in the product it basically allowed the employees to side sell for real value.

 Zimbabwe traditionally had a competitive advantage in its cost of labor.
 With "dollarisation" and higher cost of living this is slowly being eroded.
 For example, an average farm employee probably earned the equivalent of $20 but could buy a basket of goods currently worth $500.
 Now, the average farm worker earns $80 and that basket of goods is, as mentioned, $500, the basket being soap, meal, school fees, protein foods, etc.

+Pakistan

+In Pakistan, salaries are generally paid on a monthly basis, with most private and public sector organizations disbursing pay by the end of the month or within the first week of the following month.
+Minimum wage in Pakistan is governed by the Minimum Wages Ordinance, 1961, though following the 18th Constitutional Amendment, the responsibility for setting and notifying minimum wages was devolved to the provinces.
+Each province operates its own Minimum Wage Board, comprising representatives of government, employers, and workers, which periodically reviews and notifies wage levels.

+As of the 2025–26 fiscal year, the notified minimum monthly wage for unskilled workers was PKR 40,000 in Punjab, Sindh, and Khyber Pakhtunkhwa, and PKR 37,000 in Balochistan and the Islamabad Capital Territory.

+Salary structures in Pakistan typically include a basic salary along with allowances such as house rent allowance, medical allowance, and conveyance allowance.
+Public sector employees are remunerated under a structured pay scale system known as the Basic Pay Scale (BPS), while private sector salaries vary widely by industry, company size, and individual negotiation.

 Negotiation of salary

 Prior to the acceptance of an employment offer, the prospective employee usually has the opportunity to negotiate the terms of the offer.
 This primarily focuses on salary, but extends to benefits, work arrangements, and other amenities as well.
 Negotiating salary can potentially lead the prospective employee to a higher salary.
 In fact, a 2009 study of employees indicated that those who negotiated salary saw an average increase of $4,913 from their original salary offer.
 In addition, the employer is able to feel more confident that they have hired an employee with strong interpersonal skills and the ability to deal with conflict.
 Negotiating salary will thus likely yield an overall positive outcome for both sides of the bargaining table.